Puppy Adolescence - How to Get Through the Teenage Years

 Why is my teenage puppy suddenly scared?

-Dogs also have a second fear period that happens somewhere between 6 and 18 months of age.
-Sometimes this just happens once, but in other dogs it can happen several times - this may coincide with growth spurts or hormone surges.
-This period is characterised by your teenage puppy seeming to be reactive or scared of things that haven’t bothered them in the past – strange people, unknown dogs, unfamiliar objects or places.
-Managing this period properly is vitally important as this seems to be the time when single-event learning is the most likely to occur.
-In other words, a bad experience at this time can have a lasting effect on your dog’s behaviour even if all their previous interactions have been positive.
+Dogs also have a second fear period that happens somewhere between 6-18 months of age.
+Sometimes this just happens once but in other dogs it can happen several times in this time - which may coincide with growth spurts or hormone surges.
+This period is characterised by your puppy seeming to be reactive or scared of things that haven’t bothered them in the past – strange people, unknown dogs, unfamiliar objects or places etc. Managing this period properly is vitally important as this seems to be the time when single-event learning is the most likely to occur – or in other words a bad experience at this time can have a lasting effect on your dog’s behaviour even if all their previous interactions have been positive.

-Watch your dog closely during this period in canine adolescence and notice if they seem to be reacting differently to things they normally take in their stride.
-Do not think they are being difficult, tell them off or punish them for these behaviours, otherwise you will exacerbate their fear.
-Instead, remember your initial socialisation and habituation techniques and work to make all encounters positive.
+Watch your puppy closely and notice if they seem to be reacting differently to things they normally take in their stride.
+Do not think they are being difficult, tell them off or punish them for these behaviours otherwise you will exacerbate their fear – instead remember your initial socialisation and habituation techniques and work to make all encounters positive.
 Don’t force your dog to ‘face up to their fears’ but instead keep a comfortable distance where they do not feel they have to react or be worried, let them approach, retreat and explore in their own time, and reward them with treats to keep all interactions positive.

-Avoid negative encounters or potentially worrying situations as far as is possible in this period of puppy adolescence, as a bad experience now could colour the way your dog looks at the world and effect his behaviour as an adult.
+Avoid negative encounters or potentially worrying situations as far as is possible in this time as a bad experience now could colour the way your puppy looks at the world and effect his behaviour as an adult.
 While continued socialisation is vital, keep it to dogs, people and places you know, as this is the period where it is better to have little experience than a bad experience.
-So, get out and about, keep encouraging your dog to be social, but work hard to keep all these experiences and encounters positive and fun.
+So, get out and about, keep encouraging your puppy to be social but work hard to keep all these experiences and encounters positive and fun.